kcech/sentilo-docs-test/docs/clients/arduino_client.rst

    publication (in this example the sleep time is 60000ms, 1 minute per loop / publish)

-This is the observation sended by to the Sentilo platform:
+This is the observation sent by to the Sentilo platform:

 .. code:: json